Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 /Setblock changes the blocks in front of you to another block type.

-This command can be used in wanting to build things along with the /fill command.
-If you’re wanting to build some nice structures in your Realm server.
+This Minecraft Realms Commands can be used in wanting to build things along with the /fill command.
+If you want to build some nice structures in your Realm server.

 24. /fill